Connectors provide pluggable integration to any external data service so that an admin can easily allow end users to interact with them.

-If the built-in HiveServer2 (Hive, Impala, Spark SQL), RDBMS (MySQL, PostgreSQL, Oracle, SQLite), and JDBC interfaces don’t meet your needs, you can implement your own connector to the notebook app:
+If the built-in HiveServer2 (Hive, Impala, Spark SQL), SqlAlchemy (MySQL, PostgreSQL, Oracle, Presto…) don’t meet your needs, you can implement your own connector to the notebook app:

 Note In the long term, SqlAlchemy is prefered as more “Python native”.

 It is recommended to develop an SqlAlchemy connector if yours is not already existing.